hermangroup/docs/introduction/how-to-buy.rst

   https://coinapult.com

-  Coinapult is an asset exchange headquartered in Panama City and providing exchange services between BTC, DASH, USD, GBP and EUR, as well as gold and silver.
+  Coinapult is an asset exchange headquartered in Panama City and providing exchange services between BTC, HISTORIA, USD, GBP and EUR, as well as gold and silver.

 Panda.exchange